akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][730]

 In Parameter Properties the Report field should be set to Flow tutorial already.
 Set the Type to PARAMETER.
 The Name should be set to Survey_field already.
-(Interface note: yes, it's confusing that the Key field from the Parameter Properties view is labelled Name in the Specific Properties view...)
+(Interface note: Yes, it's confusing that the Key field from the Parameter Properties view is labelled Name in the Specific Properties view...)

-In the lower part of the view we only need to set the Selecten(!) mode to Single selection
+In the lower part of the view we only need to set the Selecten(!) mode to Single selection:

 ![Screenshot][740]

-For the second parameter, District, there's a littel more work needed to get things working with ReportServer.
+For the second parameter, District, there's a little more work needed to get things working with ReportServer.
 When we created the parameter in the Eclipse BIRT report designer, we could use data from our Ghana survey dataset, specifying the column to use filter to get only unique values.
 With ReportServer this doesn't  quite work, I'm not sure if this is a bug in ReportServeror not.
 Anyway there's a workaround.

 To get the District parameter working we need to create a dataset that provides exactly what's needed for the dropdown.
 So we go back to the BIRT designer.
 Start by creating a new dataset, name it District and set the query to